 - The bootloader loads the kernel stored in /mach_kernel.
-Tip: Use rEFIt as bootloader for dual booting into GNU/Linux.
+Tip: Use rEFIt as a bootloader for dual booting into GNU/Linux.

 - Kernel launches the launchd process which is equivalent of init in GNU/Linux.

 - launchd loads startup processes from several directories (/System/Library/LaunchAgents, /System/Library/LaunchDeamons, /Library/LaunchAgents, /Library/LaunchAgents and corresponding files in ~/Library directory)